 Gain an insight into the culture of the European Renaissance on this MA.
 Warwick's Centre for the Study of the Renaissance offers an interdisciplinary research environment.
 The term in Venice will add an international dimension to your profile, and all modules will help you develop and present nuanced arguments, while giving you deeper knowledge of the Renaissance period from a range of disciplinary perspectives.

-- Order and Disorder: Religion, Society and Culture in Early Modern Venice
+- Order and Disorder: Religion, Society and Culture in Early Modern Venice (taught in Venice)

-- Renaissance Culture and Society
+- Renaissance Culture and Society (taught at Warwick)

 Previously, a selection of the following options have been offered: